kaiinui/dotsnippets/README.md

 `dotsnippets` allows you to manage your VSCode snippets in `.snippets` directory.

+## Installation

+* homebrew: TODO

 ## Usage

 `dotsnippets`

 (optionally you can add `--dir` option to bring another snippets directory.)

 This command assumes you have the following directory structure.
+Please note that the filename will be used as VSCode snippet prefix, which allows you to autocomplete the snippet with it.

 ```
 $HOME
 └.snippets
  └typescript
-  └some-nice-prefix.ts
+  └best-prefix-you-want-to-autocomplete.ts
+  └pretty-nice-prefix.ts
+  └nice-prefix.ts
  └javascript
   └some-nice-prefix.js
  └python